pepstock-org/Charba-Wiki/docs/coloring/Colors.md

 The parser of [ColorBuilder](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/ColorBuilder.html) is able to parse color string representation by HEX, RGB, RGBA, HSL and HSLA.

-The parser can also use HTML color names, the only one defined inside of enumeration [HtmlColor](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/HtmlColor.html).
+The parser can also use HTML color names, defined in the [HtmlColor](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/HtmlColor.html) enumeration.

 ## Filling

-Both [line](ChartLine) and [radar](ChartRadar) charts support a `fill` option on the dataset object which can be used to create area between two datasets or a dataset and a boundary.
+Both [line](../charts/ChartLine) and [radar](../charts/ChartRadar) charts support a `fill` option on the dataset object which can be used to create area between two datasets or a dataset and a boundary.

 ### Modes

-**Charba** is providing an enumeration for fixed [filling modes](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enum/Fill.html).
+**Charba** is providing an enumeration for fixed [filling modes](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/Fill.html).

 On top of these, you can set other kind of filling mode, as following: